-Every deciduous plant in the area will dawn it’s fall uniform as it prepares for the winter snows that are around the corner, this even includes the ferns and the undergrowth that will paint the trails a shimmering yellow and gold.
+Every living thing lights up in fall, and Steamboat is no different!
+Experiencing Colorado’s breathtaking fall colors is an obligatory seasonal activity for locals.
+The peak of leaf peeping season begins in late August and into September, and continues through October.
+The color change works its way from low to higher elevations as the seasons begin to change.
+The best times to view are the last two weeks of September and early October.
+This even includes the ferns and the undergrowth that will paint the trails a shimmering yellow and gold.
 The Cottonwood and Aspen trees turn a fiery yellow with hints of red and orange, it is truly awe-inspiring to be amongst this beauty.
-When fall is in full swing, the vibrant colors can be viewed from virtually anywhere you stand.
-See below for our suggestions on when and where the best places are to take in the color.
+When fall is in full swing, the vibrant colors can be viewed from virtually anywhere you are in Yampa Valley.
+But, if you’re looking for a fall drive for some leaf peeping, take a peek below for our suggestions on where to go.

 Scenic Fall Drives:

 - Buffalo Pass Road – A dirt road that connects Steamboat and highway 14 near Walden on the other side.
-The first ten miles of the road winds up through lush aspen forests and sweeping meadows, as the road climbs up out of the canopy, turn around and look back down-valley to catch stunning fall views of Steamboat.
+The first ten miles of road winds up through lush aspen forests and sweeping meadows, as the road climbs up out of the canopy, turn around and look back to catch stunning fall views of Steamboat.
 This road is only maintained in the winter up to Dry Lake Campground and beyond that point, it is rutted and rocky in spots.
 Clearance of a sport utility vehicle or higher is required.

 - Rabbit Ears Pass – As you descend down Rabbits Pass on US Highway 40 from the east, breathtaking views of the Yampa Valley appear around each bend.
 There are plenty of pull-offs to get out and take pictures.
 Make it an all-day adventure by combining the Buffalo Pass and Rabbit Ears pass into a loop.
 Start on Buffalo Pass and take to CR 14.
 Follow CR 14 south until you get to US 40, turn right and you will be on the east side of Rabbit Ears Pass.
 Drive west back down into Steamboat.